 SONGS FOR SOPRANO

-“I can not sing when I am not feeling happy, that is very different when painting or perhaps exactly the same.”
+“I can not sing when I am not feeling happy, that is very different when painting or perhaps very much the same.” -Anna Witsen

 Galerie Caroline O’Breen